 My love for documentary stems from my history in music photography.
-My teenage years were spent in the media pits of concert venues.
-It was a great (and fun) way to learn how to handle even the most awkward of lighting situations and how to capture the fastest, rarest moments on film.
-Those years taught me that special moments cannot be forced or staged.
+For much of my career, my photographic skills grew inside the media pits of concert venues.
+Those years have taught me that the important moments we experience cannot be forced or staged.
 They have to happen naturally and grabbed at just the right second.